Adequate standard of living and poverty – Government action

 UK Government actions

 - the creation of a £500 million ‘hardship fund’

-- In April 2016, the UK Government introduced the National Living Wage has increased every year since 2016 and the latest rate (April 2020) was £8.91 per hour for workers aged 23 and over.
+- In April 2016, the UK Government introduced the National Living Wage.
+This has increased every year since, and the latest rate (April 2021) was £8.91 per hour for workers aged 23 and over.

 Welsh Government actions